PseudoDevs/IamGhost/bmd2.md

-Last updated: 2024-04-09 09:42:44
+Last updated: 2024-04-09 09:43:16
-Random Quote: Presumptuous... that's a good thing, right? - Dustin Henderson
+Random Quote: Joel: "You got any advice on the best way west?"
+Man: "Yeah.
+Go east." - Ellie Williams